osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 The following sections provide examples for starting origin containers from the command-line as well as a more production-appropriate method using systemd.

-!!!important "Partition ownership"
-    Host partitions mounted into the StashCache origin container must be owned `10940:10940`

 ### Multiple host partitions (recommended) ###

 For improved performance and storage,